ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 ## Introduction
 Spring data jdbc is a new member of the spring data family.
 It is created to fill a void that sits between spring jdbc and spring data jpa.
+If you look at spring jdbc, you could argue that it is too low level to work with and spring data jdbc could seem too complex.
-Spring data jdbc contains a lot of features that other spring data products also possess.
+Spring data jdbc is a framework that tries to give you the same power you get from using spring data jpa but makes it more understandable by using DDD principles.
-The creators also wanted to make this product more easy to understand and use than spring data jpa and they want to force you to use DDD principles in your project.
+It also gives you more control by working on a lower level and by letting you decide when database interactions need to be done like spring jdbc, just more user friendly.
-In the rest of this article the differences with spring data jpa and sping jdbc will be shown.
+In the rest of this article the differences between spring data jpa, spring data jdbc and sping jdbc will be shown.
 This will hopefully show that spring data jdbc is a very nice product with a lot of potential that is designed to help you.

 ## Spring jdbc vs Spring data jdbc vs Spring data jpa

-### Setting up the database
-A lot of projects still use sql databases.
-The setup of these databases can be a lot of work especially if you have a more complex project.
-All these frameworks can help you with this, but they do it in a different way.
+### Project structure
+One of the biggest differences is how the structure is different of projects using these 3 frameworks.
+The differences in structure will show you the approach of how these frameworks will help you.
+Spring jdbc only helps with executing sql statements, so it is totally up to you to create a structure for handling your data.
+At the opposite side there also exists spring data jpa which uses a domain model and repository classes to let you reason on a higher level.
+Spring data jdbc also needs a domain model like spring data jpa to work, but needs to comply to some other rules based on DDD principles.

 #### Spring jdbc
 The help that Spring jdbc provides is by providing a framework to execute SQL.
-You can use jdbc templates to create tables and even fill them up.
-To do this, you need to write SQL statements and execute them with a JdbcTemplate.
-When you use spring jdbc, you need to think about how you want that the database looks like and it will help you with creating these databases.
+Spring jdbc handles the connection with the database and lets you execute queries using JdbcTemplates.
-Because you are working on a rather low level, this also means that you have complete control over what will be created.
+Since this is rather low level, this also means that it provides almost to no help for structuring your project regarding data management.

-##### Example:
-{% highlight java %}

-    SingleConnectionDataSource dataSource = new SingleConnectionDataSource();
-    dataSource.setDriverClassName("org.hsqldb.jdbcDriver");
-    dataSource.setUrl("jdbc:hsqldb:data/jdbcexample");
-    dataSource.setUsername("sa");
-    dataSource.setPassword("");

-    JdbcTemplate template = new JdbcTemplate(ds);
-    template.execute("create table car (id int, model varchar)");
-    template.execute("insert into car (id, model) values (1, 'Volkswagen Beetle')");

-    dataSource.destroy();

-{% endhighlight %}

 #### Spring data jpa
-Spring data jpa helps with the creation of your database structure.
-Spring data uses the concept of entities to determine which classes need to be saved to the database.
+Spring data jpa uses entities to structure you data management.
+These entities are classes that are used as a mapping for the database.
+Instead of defining the database structure using sql queries, spring data jpa uses the information in these entities to create it.
+It not only contains a direct mapping to the database tables, but by using annotations, these also contain information about the links between databases.

 A class is seen as an Entity when it is annotated with the @Entity annotation.
-The data of each entity class will standard be saved in a separate database table.
-To define how the links in the classes need to be created in the database structure, other annotations can be added inside the entity classes.
 The most common links are @OneToMany, @ManyToOne and @ManyToMany.
 For example if class A has a @OneToMany relationship to class B then the database scheme will have a foreign key in table B to table A and hibernate will keep a list of linked B elements in entity A.

-These were just the basics of how to define your data structure.
+These were just the basics of how to define your data structure in your project.
-This was to illustrate how spring data jpa uses annotations on classes to create a database.
 So with spring data jpa you don't have to write all the sql statements yourself to create your database schema, because this can be done automatically by spring data jpa.
+This structure can after the creation also be used for all other interactions with the database which will be shown later in this blog.

 This system has also some disadvantages.
 Spring data jpa gives you so many options that it is very easy to make a complicated, not easily understandable, schema.